anirudhra/ifc6410/README.md

 ### Compile kernel (common to both branches)

-* Add QCOM changes and configure kernel build options from within the /build/qcom-armv7a directory:
+* Add QCOM changes as described above and configure the following kernel configure/build options from within the /build/qcom-armv7a directory.
+Make sure to run the source-oe script with qcom-armv7a before running any of below for all subsequent builds.
 ```
 bitbake -c menuconfig virtual/kernel                  ##kernel config
 ```